ndenStanford/ml-mesh/projects/docs/02_compile.md

 Update
 - the `dev.env` file in the `config` directory and
+- the following `docker-compose.dev.yaml`'s services as needed:
+  - `compile-download-model`
+  - `compile`
+  - `compile-validate-model`
+  - `compile-upload-model`

-- the `docker-compose.dev.yaml`'s `compile` service as needed. `docker compose` will inject the file's environment variable values directly into the running container(s) (see below) to allow for pipeline runtime configurations without requiring a rebuild of the docker container.
+`docker compose` will inject the `dev.env` file's environment variable values directly into the running container(s) (see below) to allow for pipeline runtime configurations without requiring a rebuild of the docker container.

-The following environment variables in the `dev.env` file are responsible for enabling/disabling the execution of the associated pipeline step; all of them default to `false`.
-They are:

-- `COMPILE_PIPELINE_EXECUTION_DOWNLOAD`
-  - If `true`, pipeline will execute model download step
-  - corresponding `make` target argument: `DOWNLOAD`
-- `COMPILE_PIPELINE_EXECUTION_COMPILE`
-  - If `true`, pipeline will execute model compilation step
-  - corresponding `make` target argument: `COMPILE`
-- `COMPILE_PIPELINE_EXECUTION_TEST`
-  - If `true`, pipeline will execute compiled model test step
-  - corresponding `make` target argument: `TEST`
-- `COMPILE_PIPELINE_EXECUTION_UPLOAD`
-  - If `true`, pipeline will execute compiled model upload step
-  - corresponding `make` target argument: `UPLOAD`

-Since they all default to `false`, we can run any one individual pipeline step by enabling the step's associated `make` target argument as shown below.

 #### 4.2.2 Download the model